 Empire Hotel, 44 West 63rd Street between Broadway and Columbus

-We’re very grateful for Ed’s Chowder House.
-Starting with breakfast at 7am, the restaurant serves great food all day long.
+Starting with breakfast at 7am, Ed's Chowder House serves great food all day long.
 If you’re hungry between normal meal hours, it's a perfect choice with something for everyone.
 And, if you don’t see what you want (or your kids want), they’ll find a way to make it for you too.
 Some menu favorites include clam chowder, fish & chips and burgers.
-And desserts are crowd pleasers as well: what kid doesn’t love a banana split or root beer float?
+Desserts are crowd pleasers as well.

 44 West 63rd Street between Broadway and Columbus

 This traditional pub, with several locations in the city, is busy and loud, boasting a menu that will please all kids.
 The mini cheeseburgers are great for smaller appetites.
 Older kids will love the regular burgers and waffle fries, a staple in Manhattan for generations.
 There’s also a nice selection of sandwiches and salads, all at wallet-friendly prices.

 212 West 57th Street between Broadway and 7th Avenue

 It’s closer to Carnegie Hall than Lincoln Center, in case you find yourself needing somewhere to stop in that area.
 This is a fun, pseudo-classic New York City diner, albeit with a Brooklyn sense of humor.
 The hot dogs are enormous—there’s a reason they’re called "15-Bite Hot Dogs."
 Other choices include sandwiches, pasta and buffalo wings—your kids will be happy as "pigs in a blanket."